HaeffnerLab/trap-sim-tools-python/README.md

     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). post_proccees_trap is a function which takes in a set of electrode voltages, an RF frequency, and an amplitude to calculate what the trap should look like for the ion.
 It plots the rf potential, rf pseudopotential, dc potentail, and total trap potential.
-Furthermore, it calculates the trap frequencies, trap depth, and trapping position from pfit.
+Furthermore, it calculates the trap frequencies, trap depth, and trap position from pfit.
     The options for plotting these potentials are: 'no plots', '1d plots', and '2d plots'.
     It updates the trap.instance structure with all these parameters that it has calculated.
     Two obsolete (pre-2009) functionalities of it are: calculating micromotion compensation parameters given a stray electric field, and calculating a stray electric field given micromotion compensated voltages.
     You will not use these, unless you have an interest in the history of science and technology.

 ---------------------------------
 Lower level scripts and functions
 ---------------------------------
 compact_matrix, expand_matrix_el, and expand_matrix mult:
     You should not have to look inside these function, unless you are trying something new (and possibly inappropriate). compact_matrix uses the elctrodeMapping to combine all electrodes that map to the same generator and then removes all manual electrodes that are not also redundant by electrodeMapping.
 The other two functions undo this.

 d_e:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). d_e is a relic of the older functionalities of post_process_trap, but it is still used in the modern script at one 		    place.
 There it calculates the compensation for the given stray field.

 dc_potential:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate). dc_potential weights and sums up all electrodes to create a single "instance" field that describes the trap.
-	It is pimarily used in expand_field and post_proccess_trap.
+    It is primarily used in expand_field and post_proccess_trap.

 exact_saddle:
     You should not have to look inside this function, unless you are trying something new (and possibly inappropriate).